MozartofCode/Deal-Sourcing-AI/README.md

 ## Important Notes

-- **Hugging Face**: Free cloud-based AI - no installation or disk space needed!
+- **Groq API**: Fast inference with high-quality models - get your API key at https://console.groq.com/keys
-- **Free API Key**: Optional but recommended - sign up at https://huggingface.co for better performance
+- **API Key**: Required - sign up at https://console.groq.com/ to get your free API key
 - **Rate Limiting**: Users are limited to 5 requests per hour (per IP address)
 - **CORS**: Update `ALLOWED_ORIGINS` in production to include your frontend URL
 - **System Prompt**: The AI is configured as a professional VC analyst focused on innovative and profitable products
-- **First Request**: Free tier models may take 20-30 seconds on first request (they "wake up" from sleep)